Trends in the Hospitality Industry

 Meanwhile, the once-common buffet has fallen even further out of favor.
 Its open trays and shared serving utensils are now seen as potentially unclean or dangerous.
 Unfortunately, these locations may simply not survive today’s climate.
 Instead, designers have responded by repurposing current properties to meet their customers’ needs, and the needs of hotel guests, the ultimate deciders.

 As the hotel industry pulls itself out of the coronavirus recession, certain styles of hotels will likely see recovery more quickly than others.
 Industry watchers expect properties that can offer extended-stay, apartment-living, or mixed-use options to see greater demand.
 Vacation-focused hotels will likely see slower demand, as the masses cautiously return to their prior lifestyles.

-Technology is also being used behind-the-scenes.
-Cleaning systems are now on offer that use far-ultraviolet light, which kills 99.9% of pathogens.
+Technology is also being used behind the scenes.
+Cleaning systems are now on offer that uses far-ultraviolet light, which kills 99.9% of pathogens.
 Cleaning guest rooms, food trays, and housekeeping carts with such powerful technology can reassure guests that their stays will be safe.
 Look for similar solutions to take hold of the industry in the coming years.

 Greenery for Scenery